ifest-uajy/dashboard/README.md

     - ~~Ticket/attendance confirmation issued~~

 ## Development

+Development steps below using `pipenv` and `npm`.
+If you want to use others development environment please consider to do it yourself.

 1. Using pipenv and npm `pipenv install` and `npm install`
 2. Open shell `pipenv shell`
 3. Migrate database `py manage.py makemigrations` and `py manage.py migrate`